Averaged Deep Denoisers for Image Regularization: Appendix

+where the inner product on the left (resp.~right) is the standard Euclidean inner product on $\Re^p$ (resp.~$\Re^{q \times q}$).

-The main idea behind Proposition \ref{finalprop} is to express the original overlapping patches in terms of multiple sets of non-overlapping patches; this allows us to use some form of orthogonality in the calculations.
-In particular, let $q_k=q/k$.
-Note that since we assume $q$ to be a multiple of $k$, $q_k$ is an integer.
-We can extract $q_k^2$ non-overlapping patches from $\X$.
-More precisely, let
+The main idea behind Proposition~\ref{finalprop} is to express the original system of overlapping patches in terms of non-overlapping patches.
+In particular, let $q_k=q/k$; since we assume $q$ to be a multiple of $k$, $q_k$ is an integer.
+Let

 By construction, $\J_0 \subseteq \J$ and the points in $\J_0$ are the starting coordinates of non-overlapping patches.
 It is not difficult to see that $\J$ is the disjoint union of (circular) shifts of $\J_0$: